 How to get to the park

 Drive from Kigali through Rwamagana town to Akagera National Park.
-Entrance into the park is only through the southern gate while the northern gate is where you exit.
+Entrance into the park is only through the southern gate, while the northern gate is where you exit.
 There is an option of flying to the park using Akagera Aviation services instead of the 2-hour drive to the park entrance.

 Why you should visit the park

 Akagera represents birth and resilience just like Rwanda.
 It is a small pocket of land with diverse wildlife.
 It was created in 1934, being one of the oldest parks in the region.
-Historically, it was a big five park that changed with time due to results of human wildlife conflict after the 1994 Rwanda genocide.
+Historically, it was a big five park that changed with time due to the results of human-wildlife conflict after the 1994 Rwanda genocide.
 It later became a park focused on conservation with tourism being slowly introduced.